 In any epidemic, it is common for individuals to feel worried and stressed.
-The uncertainty, lack of proper treatment and the fear surrounding quarantine can affect people.
+The uncertainty, lack of proper treatment, and the fear surrounding quarantine can affect people and you may even experience quarantine depression.
 Some common thoughts, problems, and behaviors include fear of the unknowns such as illness, infection, social isolation, loneliness, and even financial concerns.
-Taking care of your mental and emotional health is absolutely necessary and there are many self-help measures that every person can resort to.
+Taking care of your mental and emotional health during COVID is absolutely necessary and there are many self-help measures that every person can resort to.

 Specific mental health issues that individuals may face